QingTian1927/SearTxT-and-Texter/README.md

 .lisp .go .hs
 -----------------------------------------
 ```
-It accomplishes this by reading these file types in plain text mode, and then copying the entire content to a separate `.txt` file (very ingenious, ikr).
+It accomplishes this by reading these files in plain text mode, and then copying the entire content to a separate `.txt` file (very *ingenious*, ikr).
 If you want additional file formats, simply add them to `unsupported_types.conf`

 ## Building From Source
 If you feel like compiling your own executables, you can theoretically do so with any compatible CPython compilers.
-Though the official releases were compiled with Nuitka, this section will provides instructions for Nuitka and PyInstaller.
+Though the official releases were compiled with Nuitka, this section will provide instructions for Nuitka and PyInstaller.

 ### With Nuitka
 #### Prerequisites